Is Your Financial Institution Having a Sales and Marketing Love Story?

-Why Would You Want an SLA at Your Credit Union?
+Why Would You Want an SLA at Your Credit Union or Bank?

 There is often a natural tension between marketing and sales in lots of companies.
-This can come to the surface more when bottom line revenue isn't meeting larger sales goals and objectives.
-Sales blames marketing and marketing is forced to switch and shift on the fly!
+This can come to the surface more when bottom-line revenue isn't meeting larger sales goals and objectives.
+Retail will blame marketing and marketing is forced to switch and shift on the fly!

-A defined and well developed SLA can help facilitate constructive conversations between team members about what areas are unperforming if numbers for the CU are off for the month, quarter or year.
+A clearly defined and well-developed SLA can help facilitate constructive conversations between sales and marketing team members about what areas are underperforming if numbers for the bank or credit union are off for the month, quarter, or year.

-We also find that some senior managers at CUs can be reactive with regard to marketing campaigns.
-For example, if deposits are down in August, the CFO or VP of retail banking may demand that the marketing department change focus immediately.
-This can potentially throw the entire department into a tail spin!
+We also find that some senior managers at community-based financial institutions can be reactive about marketing campaigns.
+For example, if deposits are down in August, the CFO or VP of Retail Banking may demand that the marketing department change focus immediately.
+This can potentially throw the entire department into a tailspin!

-How Would an SLA Work for a Credit Union?
+How Would an SLA Work for a Credit Union or Bank?

-FOr CUs coordinating between departments can be tricky.
-A realistic SLA must have clear goals and also communicate what is measured, how it's measured and why a particular metric is the focus.
+For financial institutions coordinating between departments can be tricky.
+A realistic SLA must have clear goals and also communicate what is measured, how it's measured, and why a particular metric is the focus.
 This approach will in turn help staff have a starting point for positive collaboration.

-It's also very important that the leaders of this cross-department collaboration meet on a regular basis, and that they share expectations with all the players in the mix.
+It's also very important that the leaders of this cross-department collaboration meet regularly, and that they share expectations with all the players in the mix.

-Your Credit Union SLA should back out the assumed annual value of a new member or product, and then make some data driven calculations about how many leads your marketing department will need to drive to sales in order to close a lead.
-Then you can calculate how many total leads you will need in order to impact your revenue or member growth as desired.
+Your bank or credit union SLA should back out the assumed annual value of a new account, member, or product, and then make some data-driven calculations about how many leads your marketing department will need to drive to sales to close a lead.
+Then you can calculate how many total leads you will need to impact your revenue or member growth as desired.

-And the nice thing about an SLA between marketing and sales is if numbers aren't reaching your goals, but leads are coming in the door, you will know that sales made need to adjust their follow up strategy to better convert new members or sales.
-Or conversely, if sales are down and marketing leads aren't coming in the door, you will know that perhaps a strategy shift in the marketing campaigns are in order.
+The nice thing about an SLA between marketing and sales is if numbers aren't reaching your goals, but leads are coming in the door, you will know that sales need to adjust their follow-up strategy to better convert new members or sales.
+Conversely, if sales are down and marketing leads aren't coming in the door, you will know that perhaps a strategy shift in the marketing campaigns is in order.